jimburton/scrabble/chapters/Chapter1.md

 care of interrogating players for the letters to use when they play a blank.

-This approach has the advantage that after being played the tile is treated like any other.
+This approach has the advantage that after being played the blank tile is treated like any other.
 A disadvantage is that it means we have to store the whole tile -- the letter and its score -- on the board, rather than just storing the letter and looking up its score when we